 What Do All the Lights on My Dashboard Mean?

 If one or more of your dashboard lights turn on and you are in Campbell, CA, Los Gatos, CA, or nearby, you can come to Los Gatos Auto Service, Inc. for an auto repair, scheduled maintenance, and more.
-Depending on whether you drive a Toyota, Ford, Buick, Chevrolet, or something else, these lights could vary in the actual icon and verbiage.
+Depending on whether you drive a Toyota, Tesla, Nissan, Chevrolet, or something else, these lights could vary in the actual icon and verbiage.
 Here is a brief explanation of what each of your dashboard lights means:

 Oil Pressure Light - This light signifies that the oil is not circulating properly through the vehicle's engine.
 Common reasons for low oil pressure include low oil levels, a worn oil pump, and other worn internal components.

 Tire Pressure Warning Light - This light means that one of your tires is underinflated or overinflated, and in some modern vehicles, the dashboard will also tell you which tire is underinflated or overinflated.
 The tire pressure monitoring system (TPMS) is responsible for this light.
 If you are in the 95008 area or nearby, you can come to Los Gatos Auto Service, Inc. to adjust your tire pressure.
 If the tire pressure check reveals that your tires are in fact properly inflated, you may have a faulty sensor that may need repair or replacement.

 Engine Temperature Warning - The engine temperature light features a red thermometer, and when illuminated, this indicates that the engine is overheating.
 This is a serious problem.
 If this light turns on while driving, pull over immediately.

 Traction Control Light - The traction control system applies the brakes to limit the wheels from slipping during acceleration.
 This is most helpful if you are driving in the rain or snow of San Jose, CA or Santa Clara, CA.